 Zach was on the Stanford Ski Team for 4 years.
 He loves to play soccer and write comedy, and he dares you to argue with him that Dirk isn't a top 20 NBA player of all time.

-Jeremy has been helping to teach computer science at Stanford for the last three years.
+Jeremy helped teach computer science at Stanford for three years.
 He was a section leader for the introductory classes for 6 quarters, and was the head TA of Stanford's CS106A for all 3 quarters of the 2011-2012 school year.
-He was lucky enough to give three lectures to CS106A in the fall, which is the largest and most popular class at the school.
+He was lucky enough to give three lectures to CS106A his Senior Fall, which is the largest and most popular class at the school.

 Some of his hobbies include comedy writing and juggling, and he started a satirical newspaper at his high school called The Flipside, and then one at Stanford called The Stanford Flipside.
 He also enjoys puzzles and riddles, so if you hear a really good one, you should tell him.